This year’s Books We Love is dedicated in memory of Petra Mayer.

-    Back in 2013 the NPR Books staff was suffering from an acute case of list fatigue.
-So we teamed up with our friends at NPR Visuals, and started to think about a site that would be more Venn diagram-y than list-y — a site that could help you seek out the best biographies that were also love stories, or the best mysteries that were also set in the past.
+Back in 2013, the NPR Books staff was suffering from an acute case of list fatigue.
+So we teamed up with our friends at NPR News Apps and started to think about a site that would be more Venn diagram-y than list-y – a site that could help you seek out the best biographies that were also love stories, or the best mysteries that were also set in the past.
 We wholeheartedly believe that human beings are capable of absorbing new information in formats that are 1) not sequentially ordered and 2) wait … dammit! and 3) never mind.

 But no, really, I just want to see a list of books

 We got you.
-To view these books as a list of titles rather than an array of covers, you are welcome to select the “List” option in the upper right-hand corner of the site.
+To view these books as a list of titles rather than as an array of covers, you are welcome to select the “List” option in the upper right-hand corner of the site.